embedthis/pak/src/paks/est/README.md

   See doc/index.html

 ### Prerequisites:
-    Ejscript (http://www.ejscript.org/downloads/ejs/download.ejs) for the Bit and Utest tools to configure and build.
+    Ejscript (http://www.ejscript.org/downloads/ejs/download.ejs) for the MakeMe and Utest tools to configure and build.

 ### To Build: